Skip to content

 PathError

-If the path is malformed, empty, or contains empty keys.
+If the path is malformed, empty, contains empty keys, or path doesn't exist (when default is not provided).

 Examples: